-Katie Price Reveals That Husband, Kieran Was A Sex Addict After Cheating On Her
+Katie Price Reveals That Husband, Kieran, Was A Sex Addict After Cheating On Her

 A post shared by Katie Price (@officialkatieprice) on

-The former glamour model admitted that she had a grueling time writing her sixth autobiography, Reborn, which will hit bookstores in September.
+The former glamor model admitted that she had a grueling time writing her sixth autobiography, Reborn, which will hit bookstores in September.

 “I find with people who do try to deny things, the truth always comes out eventually.
 It’s been by the far the hardest book to write.
 Hopefully, it’s inspiring and proves you can get through anything,” she commented.